PoliticalGraveyard.com

 Wallace, Aaron — of Tallahassee, Leon County, Fla.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1996.
 Still living as of 1996.

 Wallace, Albert (1854-1916) — of Rochester, Strafford County, N.H.
 Born in Berwick, York County, Maine, June 6, 1854.
-Son of Ebenezer Gowell Wallace and Sarah Esther (Greenfield) Wallace.
 Republican.
 Shoe manufacturer; member of New Hampshire state senate 12th District, 1897-98; member of New Hampshire state house of representatives, 1898; delegate to Republican National Convention from New Hampshire, 1900.
 Died, of Bright's disease, in Rochester, Strafford County, N.H., September 28, 1916 (age 62 years, 114 days).
 Burial location unknown.

 Wallace, Albert Joseph (c.1853-1939) — also known as A. J. Wallace — of Los Angeles, Los Angeles County, Calif.
 Born in Wellington County, Ontario, about 1853.
 Republican.
-Lieutenant Governor of California, 1911-15; candidate in primary for U.S. Senator from California, 1920; alternate delegate to Republican National Convention from California, 1924.
+Lieutenant Governor of California, 1911-15; candidate for U.S. Senator from California, 1920; alternate delegate to Republican National Convention from California, 1924.
 Methodist.
 Member, Anti-Saloon League.
 Died in Los Angeles, Los Angeles County, Calif., February 23, 1939 (age about 86 years).
 Interment at Angelus-Rosedale Cemetery, Los Angeles, Calif.

-Wallace, Alexander Stuart (1810-1893) — of York County, S.C.
-Born near York, York District (now York County), S.C., December 30, 1810.
+Wallace, Alexander Stuart (1810-1893) — also known as Alexander S. Wallace — of Yorkville (now York), York County, S.C.
+Born in York District (now York County), S.C., December 30, 1810.
 Republican.
 Planter; member of South Carolina state house of representatives, 1852-55, 1858-59, 1865-66; U.S. Representative from South Carolina 4th District, 1869-77.
-Died near York, York County, S.C., June 27, 1893 (age 82 years, 179 days).
+Slaveowner.
+Died in Yorkville (now York), York County, S.C., June 27, 1893 (age 82 years, 179 days).
 Interment at Rose Hill Cemetery, York, S.C.

 Wallace, Alexis J. — of St. Joseph, Berrien County, Mich.
 Mayor of St. Joseph, Mich., 1912-14.
 Burial location unknown.